 Content

-This unit explores the nature of mental illness, in particular, the spiritual dimension of mental illness and the nature of spiritual care.
-The issues raised will be critically examined in order to develop an understanding of the inherent dignity of the individual living with a mental illness and how they find meaning and purpose within this context.
+The unit explores the nature of mental illness, in particular, the spiritual dimension of mental illness and the nature of spiritual care.
+The issues raised will be critically examined in order to develop an understanding of the inherent dignity of the individual living with a mental illness and how they find meaning and purpose.
 Through reflection, case study and group interaction the unit aims to increase participants’ working knowledge of current issues and integrate approaches to mental health and spirituality within practice.
 The unit provides an alternative pastoral view to the current medical paradigm that is consistent with spiritual care and healthcare practice.
 The course will develop skills in assessing the spiritual needs of the person through the listening process and then enable reflection on an appropriate pastoral response.
 A critical familiarity with current thought and research in this field is explored throughout the unit and there will be a special focus on critical responses to the publication of DSM 5.

 Unit code: DP3025S